ajmaurais/DIA_QC_report/README.md

 ## Parsing Skyline reports

-The `parse_data` script is used to combine .tsv reports exported from one or more Skyline documents into a sqlite database which is used in all subsequent steps. `parse_data` requires a precursor level and replicae level report from each Skyline document.
+The `parse_data` script is used to combine .tsv reports exported from one or more Skyline documents into a sqlite database which is used in all subsequent steps. `parse_data` requires a precursor level and replicate level report from each Skyline document.
 The templates for both reports are in the `resources` subdirectory.

 <details>
   <summary>Batch and QC database schema</summary>